Islamist insurgency in Niger

 Since 2015, the border area between Burkina Faso, Mali, and Niger has been a hotbed for jihadist forces originating from Mali.
 The insurgency has taken place in two distinct regions of Niger.
-In southwest, the Islamic State in the Greater Sahara and the Nusrat al-Islam have carried out attacks in the tri-border area with Burkina Faso and Mali.
+In the southwest, the Islamic State in the Greater Sahara and the Nusrat al-Islam have carried out attacks in the tri-border area with Burkina Faso and Mali.
 Meanwhile, in the southeast, the Islamic State in the West African Province has established control in parts of southern Niger.

-Weak governance in the Sahel has been attributed the expansion of violent extremism in the region.
+Weak governance in the Sahel has been attributed to the expansion of violent extremism in the region.
 The region's stability has been significantly impacted by frequent transfers of power, exemplified by Niger experiencing a failed attempted coup in 2021 and a successful coup in 2023.

 Background

 Several major attacks occurred in Niger between the 2010s and 2020s.

 Niger faces jihadist insurgencies both in its western regions (as a result of the spillover of the Mali War) and in its southeastern region (as a result of the spillover of the Boko Haram insurgency).
 The insurgency in the west of the country began with incursions in 2015 and intensified from 2017 onwards, with massacres carried out by groups affiliated with al-Qaeda and the so-called Islamic State.
 In its southeastern regions, nevertheless, Niger mainly fights Boko Haram insurgents.